areaDetector/ADTimePix3/README.md

 - Set `PrvHstFileFmt` to `jsonhisto` (format index 4)
 - Set `PrvHstFileMode` to `tof` (format index 3) for Time-of-Flight histograms
 - Configure `PrvHstNumBins`, `PrvHstBinWidth`, and `PrvHstOffset` for histogram binning parameters
+- Set `PrvHstAccumulationEnable` to `Enable` (1) to enable histogram accumulation processing
+- Configure `PrvHstFramesToSum` (1-100000, default: 10) to control frame buffer size
+- Configure `PrvHstSumUpdateInterval` (1-10000, default: 1) to control update frequency for sum of N frames

-**File Saving**: Histogram data is available via NDArray callbacks for use with areaDetector file plugins.
+**File Saving**: Histogram data is available via NDArray callbacks (NDArrayAddress=5) for use with areaDetector file plugins (NDFileTIFF, NDFileHDF5, etc.).
 The histogram waveform arrays (`PrvHstHistogramData`, `PrvHstHistogramFrame`, `PrvHstHistogramSumNFrames`, `PrvHstHistogramTimeMs`) are also available as EPICS waveform arrays for direct access and plotting.

+**Integration Notes**:
+- The jsonhisto integration follows the same pattern as the standalone histogram IOC (`/epics/iocs/histogram/tpx3HistogramApp/src/tpx3HistogramDriver.cpp`)
+- Histogram data is processed in a dedicated worker thread that handles TCP connection, JSON parsing, binary data reading, and frame accumulation
+- The driver uses `doCallbacksFloat64Array`, `doCallbacksInt64Array`, and `doCallbacksInt32Array` to push data directly to waveform PVs (no `readFloat64Array` implementation, matching the histogram IOC)
+- Thread synchronization uses `epicsMutex` to protect shared data structures
+- The worker thread automatically clears its thread ID before exiting to allow clean shutdown

+**Note on asyn Warnings**: When histogram data callbacks are active, you may see warnings like `asynPortDriver:getParamStatus: port=TPX3 error setting parameter 51 in list 5, invalid list`.
+These warnings are harmless and can be safely ignored.
+They occur because asyn's alarm/status information for array parameters isn't fully initialized for parameters registered later in the sequence.
+The data callbacks succeed and histogram data is transmitted correctly.
+See the Troubleshooting section for more details.

 How to run:
 -----------